Dhruv-Singhal-15/pong-game/README.md

-Sure, here's some content you can use for the README file:

----

 # Pong Game

 Pong is a classic arcade game where players control paddles to hit a ball back and forth.
 This project is a simple implementation of the Pong game using Python and Pygame library.